Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

     cte1 = f(x0) - y0 + v0 * sin(epsi0) * dt
     epsi1 = psi0 - f'(x0) - v0/Lf * delta0 * dt

 Where `Lf = 2.67` is the distance from the front wheels to the vehicle's center of gravity (CoG), as provided by Udacity.
-Also, note a sign has been changed in the last one to make it work in the emulator.
+Also, note a sign has been changed in the last equation to make it work in the emulator.

 ### Timestep Length and Elapsed Duration (N & dt)